vraravam/natsumi-browser/README.md

 - [AlexCookieDev](https://github.com/AlexCookieDev) for inspiring some of the animations I use in Natsumi
 - [mr-cheff](https://github.com/mr-cheff) and Zen's
   [contributors](https://github.com/zen-browser/desktop/graphs/contributors) for creating Zen Browser

+## Disclaimer
+All screenshots displayed in this README are accurate as of January 2, 2025.
+If a feature was added, changed or removed after this date, they may not be accurately reflected in those screenshots.